nautobot/nautobot/nautobot/docs/installation/http-server.md

 If you are able to connect but receive a 502 (bad gateway) error, check the following:

-- The Gunicorn WSGI worker processes are running (`systemctl status nautobot` should show a status of `active (running)`)
+- The uWSGI worker processes are running (`systemctl status nautobot` should show a status of `active (running)`)
-- NGINX/Apache is configured to connect to the port on which gunicorn is listening (default is `8001`).
+- NGINX/Apache is configured to connect to the port on which uWSGI is listening (default is `8001`).
 - SELinux may be preventing the reverse proxy connection.
 You may need to allow HTTP network connections with the command `setsebool -P httpd_can_network_connect 1`.
 For further information, view the [SELinux troubleshooting](selinux-troubleshooting.md) guide.